mattjacobs23/MisInfo/README.md

 To interact with the model in the browser, go to Extensions > Manage Extensions.

-Then click on "Load Unpacked" near the top left, and select the **extensions** folder from the repository.
+Then click on "Load Unpacked" near the top left, and select the **deploy/extension** folder from the repository.

+Once this extension is enabled you should be able to highlight text in your Chrome browser and recieve classification predictions.